hyperledger/iroha-2-docs/src/guide/security/generating-cryptographic-keys.md

 #### 1. Building `kagami`

-`kagami` is not deliverable as a standalone package.
-Therefore, it must be built first before it can be moved to a custom location (e.g., `/bin` directory for system-wide use).
+The Iroha v2 node binary as well as all supporting tools are supplied in the official docker image.
+However, such usage is cumbersome, as `kagami` is meant to be used as a standalone external tool.
+As such, it is useful to show how to build `kagami` from source.

 To build `kagami`, run the following: